tomjoht/documenting-apis/_docs/Documenting Endpoints/docapis_doc_sample_response.md

 It's also interesting how much detail eBay includes for each item.
 Whereas the Twitter writers appear to omit descriptions, the eBay authors write small novels describing each item in the response.

+{: .note}
-{% include note.html content="A lot of APIs also return responses in XML, especially if the API is an older API.
+A lot of APIs also return responses in XML, especially if the API is an older API.
 (Initially, XML was more popular than JSON, but now it's the reverse.)
 Some APIs give you the option of returning responses in either XML or JSON.
-If you're going to consume the API on a web page, JSON is probably much more popular because you can use JavaScript dot notation to grab the information you want." %}
+If you're going to consume the API on a web page, JSON is probably much more popular because you can use JavaScript dot notation to grab the information you want.

 ## Where to include the response